shinokada/goma/README.md

 ## Overview

-This script will take an animated GIFs and merge to one file and optimize the Gif by deleting some frames to fit 25 MB.
+This script will take an animated GIFs and merge to one file and optimize the Gif by deleting some frames.

-This resizes the width to 450px, colors to 32.
+This resizes the width to 600px, colors to 32.

 ## Requirement